hack2skill/Code-with-Google-Maps/Sherlock/README.md

 ## Team Leader Email - 1218.muskangupta@gmail.com

 ## A Brief Of the Prototype
-In today's fast-paced world, personal safety is a top concern for travelers and commuters, with 87% expressing a heightened need for safety-aware navigation tools.
-Current navigation apps predominantly prioritize speed and distance, often overlooking safety.
+In today's fast-paced world, personal safety is a top concern for travelers and commuters.
+Many people prioritize safety when choosing where to go and how to get there.
+However, current navigation apps mostly focus on speed and distance, ignoring safety.
+Recent studies have shown that 87% of travelers and commuters express a heightened need for safety-aware navigation tools.
+This highlights the critical need for a reliable and user-centric system that not only provides safety ratings for different areas but also recommends the safest and quickest routes based on comprehensive user reviews and area safety data.

-Our project is designed to bridge this crucial gap.
-We've developed a web-based platform that rates the safety of various areas, assigning a safety score from 0 to 5.
-This score is determined by user reviews and sentiment analysis.
+Our project is designed to address this pressing issue by leveraging Google Maps API suite.
+Our web-based platform rates the safety of various areas, assigning a safety score on a scale of 0-5, derived from user reviews and sentiment analysis.

-Our platform equips users with the means to make well-informed decisions by displaying safety ratings and user reviews for searched areas.
-Additionally, it offers visual representations of the surroundings to aid decision-making.
+Our system goes beyond traditional navigation apps by calculating route safety scores for multiple route options, factoring in the safety ratings of the areas traversed during the journey.

-Going beyond traditional navigation apps, our platform calculates route safety scores for the most optimized route.
-These scores factor in the safety ratings of both the source and destination.
-The routes are visualized on a map, enhancing user comprehension and confidence.
+We empower users to make well-informed decisions by offering the top three route recommendations that prioritize both safety and travel time.
+These routes are visualized on a map, with highlighted safety ratings for each area, enhancing user understanding and confidence.

-Our ultimate goal is to champion personal safety during travel, instilling a sense of security and trust in every navigation decision.
+Our goal is to make personal safety a paramount consideration during travel, fostering a sense of security and trust in navigation choices.

 ## Tech Stacks:
 * Front-End Development: HTML, CSS, JavaScript, React, Next.js